glange84/AWS-Alarms/README.md

   - Memory % Committed Bytes In Use
   - LogicalDisk % Free Space

-## auto_ec2_alarms.py
-Create default alarms for EC2
-- This script automatically create the following alarms to Linux EC2, with CW Agent installed.
+### This script automatically create the following alarms to Linux and Windows EC2, with CW Agent installed.

 ### Linux/Windows
 - Memory >= 95% during 5 minuts